h4mm4d/Amazon_Vine_Analysis/README.md

 ## Summary
 The five-star review percentage point were so close in all cases that I had to check few times before confirming that I got the case right.
 Number of paid reviews is fairly small compared to rest of the data.
-However, it is the population, and not sample, we are analyzing there is no margin of error.
-In this particular case paying for reviews did not play any part.
+However, it is the population, and not just sample, we are analyzing.
+Therefore, there is no margin of error.
+In this particular case, paying for reviews did not play any part in raitngs.

 ![](./images/img3.PNG)